andresebr/kumodd/README.md

 - Last Viewed by Account Holder Date (UTC)
 - shared (true/false)

-The selection of metadata can be configured in the gdrive section of the configuration file.
+One can change which meta-data are included, or their order, by specifyinig a comma delimited list in the configuration file.

 ``` shell
 [gdrive]
 metadata = createdDate,modifiedDate,id,path,revisions,lastModifyingUserName,ownerNames,md5Checksum,modifiedByMeDate,lastViewedByMeDate,shared
 ```

+Names of the meta-data item are described in the [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
-Some of the available metadata item names  are shown in the following sample of available metadata associated with a Google Doc.
+A few of the available metadata item names are shown in the following sample of available metadata associated with a Google Doc.

 ``` javascript
 {'alternateLink': 'https://docs.google.com/document/d/1Bbouiss7ioabPembZdG9B9bsabaiudfjqBgtXV5-9ldo8/edit?usp=drivesdk',